MichiTheGenius/DVDScreensaver/README.md

 # DVDScreensaver

 A program that emulates the iconic dvd screensaver.
 Written in python and the pygame module.
+And it of course is in a 4:3 aspect ratio

 ## Usage